reframejs/reframe/readme.md

 ###### Meteor, the counter example

-On the other side of spectrum, there is Meteor.
+On the other side of spectrum of the lock-in degree, there is Meteor.
-It consists of many parts that only work within the Meteor world:
+It consists of many parts that you can only use if you use the entire Meteor stack.
-Its build system, its package system, its ORM, etc.
+For example, you can use its build system only if you use Meteor in its entirely.
 This means that, if you want to escape Meteor, you will have to re-write all code related to these Meteor-specific parts.

 And it has not been designed with loosely coupled parts;